florian-rieder/gutenbergp5/readme.md

 ## Contribute

 If you would like to contribute to the development of Gutenbergp5, you are welcome to do so.
+The development environment uses Docker and docker-compose, so make sure you have it installed on your machine.
 Follow the instructions below to set up the development environment:

 1. Clone the repository: